 The items Lewis & Clark received from the Tribal leaders they met provided members of the Corps of Discovery with examples of Indigenous art and culture, but they did not systematically "collect" Native American objects as they did plant and animal specimens.
 As important research conducted by Dr. Castle McLaughlin at the Peabody Museum of Archaeology and Ethnology at Harvard University suggests, the Native American expedition objects that ended up in Jefferson's "Indian Hall" at Monticello and in Charles Willson Peale's museum in Philadelphia (the surviving examples from the Peale Museum are today in the Peabody Museum) should be understood as results of exchanges made in diplomatic and social contexts rather than as products of collecting in an anthropological sense.
 In this way, the objects represent the choices of their makers rather than those of explorers unfamiliar with the material culture of native people.

-A letter Jefferson wrote to Lewis at the end of the expedition signals his understanding that the goods received by Lewis and Clark were diplomatic gifts, and not simply examples of the arts of Northern Plains Indians gathered by the explorers.
-When Lewis returned to the east in the last days of 1806, his party included Sheheke (Big White), a chief of the Mandan nation.
+A letter Jefferson wrote to Lewis at the end of the expedition signals his understanding that the goods received by Lewis and Clark were diplomatic gifts, and not simply examples of the arts of Northern Plains Native Americans gathered by the explorers.
+When Lewis returned to the east in the last days of 1806, his party included Sheheke (Big White), a chief of the Mandan Nation.
 As their route to Washington would take him through central Virginia, Jefferson wrote Lewis before their arrival in the capital, "Perhaps while in our neighborhood, it may be gratifying to him [Sheheke], & not otherwise to yourself to take a ride to Monticello and see in what manner I have arranged the tokens of friendship I have received from his country particularly as well as from other Indian friends: that I am in fact preparing a kind of Indian hall."